guardian/robin/README.md

 ### Caching Audios

-The following sample code shows and example to cache an audio:
+The following sample code shows an example to cache an audio:

 ```swift
 // Caching the audio